center-for-threat-informed-defense/defending-iaas-with-attack/docs/index.rst

 for **Infrastructure-as-a-Service (IaaS)**.
 This collection can be used to plan and evaluate security controls for organizations that use IaaS based on the known adversary behaviors described by ATT&CK.
-The project methodology is also documented so that organizations can create their own customized collection and tailor it to their unique circumstances and needs.
+The project methodology is also documented so that organizations can create their own customized collections tailored to their unique needs and circumstances.

 This project is created and maintained by the `MITRE Engenuity Center for Threat-Informed Defense <https://ctid.mitre-engenuity.org/>`__ in futherance of